particle-iot/background-publish/README.md

 Particle library to publish data in a non-blocking manor.
 Creates a vector of N Queues with N priority levels that are zero indexed.
-Lower index (level) is a higher priority (i.e 0 index highest priority), and higher indexes have lower priority.The highest priority queue is processed first in the thread, and then the lower priority queue is processed next, and so forth.
+Lower index (level) is a higher priority (i.e 0 index highest priority), and higher indexes have lower priority.
+The highest priority queue is processed first in the thread, and then the lower priority queue is processed next, and so forth.
 A callback can be called after a request for publishing has finished.
 The status of that particular publish is passed to the callback.
 The user is responsible for keeping